-- 1.3 Through its inter-agency partnerships, the Council will contribute to wide and far reaching strategies to tackle domestic abuse. - 1.4 The Council believes that: - Domestic abuse is unacceptable and should not be tolerated; - Those who abuse should be held accountable for their behaviour; - Domestic abuse affects not only children and families but also the whole community; and - The safety and empowerment of those experiencing domestic abuse should always be the priority in any response. - 1.5 The Council is committed to: - Early intervention and signposting; - Protecting those affected by domestic abuse; and - Supporting those who need it. - 1.6 In achieving the above the Council will: - Adopt a strong partnership approach with agencies working within this field; - Support both local and national agencies and the police to co-ordinate responses at strategic and operational levels; - Make available to both service users and employees relevant information from appropriate agencies; - Ensure a sensitive, consistent, confidential and prompt response in service delivery; - Ensure Council Officers receive support and training to enable them to take appropriate action, including referral and signposting; - Ensure all employees understand the important role they can play in addressing the effects of domestic abuse and develop a consistent approach across the Council: - Provide a range of services to assist people to live in safety and security; - Ensure that services are accessible to all and that any barriers to access, such as language and disability, are addressed;

-- Offer support and understanding in the workplace to those experiencing domestic abuse, prioritising confidentiality and workplace safety;

-- Support the police and other local partners to challenge perpetrators and make use of legal remedies where appropriate; and

-- Be clear to employees and Members that any conviction of a domestic abuserelated crime could bring the Council into disrepute, and that such a conviction would trigger disciplinary or other conduct procedures.

-- 1.7 Dacorum Borough Council recognises that it operates within a legislative framework, including:

-- Domestic Violence Act 1998

-- Forced Marriage (Civil Protection) Act 2007

-- Children Act 1989 and 2004

-- The Family Law Act 1996

-- Crime and Victims Act 2004

-- Human Rights Act 1998

-- Housing Act 1985 and 1996

-- The Homelessness Act 2002

-- The Localism Act 2011

-- The Crime and Disorder Act 1998
+- 1.6 In achieving the above the Council will: - Adopt a strong partnership approach with agencies working within this field: - Support both local and national agencies and the police to co-ordinate responses at strategic and operational levels;

+- Make available to both service users and employees relevant information from appropriate agencies; - Ensure a sensitive, consistent, confidential and prompt response in service delivery; - Ensure that staff are trained to the appropriate level, and that this training is refreshed every 3 years or when Legislation changes. - Ensure Council Officers receive support and training to enable them to take appropriate action, including referral and signposting; - Ensure all employees understand the important role they can play in addressing the effects of domestic abuse and develop a consistent approach across the Council; - Provide a range of services to assist people to live in safety and security; - Ensure that services are accessible to all and that any barriers to access, such as language and disability, are addressed; - Offer support and understanding in the workplace to those experiencing domestic abuse, prioritising confidentiality and workplace safety; - Support the police and other local partners to challenge perpetrators and make use of legal remedies where appropriate; and - Be clear to employees and Members that any conviction of a domestic abuse-related crime could bring the Council into disrepute, and that such a conviction would trigger disciplinary or other conduct procedures. - 1.7 Dacorum Borough Council recognises that it operates within a legislative framework, including: - Forced Marriage (Civil Protection) Act 2007 - Children Act 1989 and 2004 - The Family Law Act 1996 - Housing Act 1996 - Protection of Harassment Act 1997 - Freedom of Information Act 2000 - Crime and Victims Act 2004 - Human Rights Act 1998 - Housing Act 1985 and 1996 - The Homelessness Act 2002 - Civil partnership Act 2004 - The Localism Act 2011 - The Crime and Disorder Act 1998 - Domestic Violence, Crime and Victims Act 2004 - Protection of Freedoms Act 2012 - Anti-Social Behaviour and Policing Act 2014 - Serious Crime Act 2015